PROGRAM & SPEAKERS

 Plenary 3 - Financing the corporate climate transition

-For economies to meet the goals of the Paris Agreement we must close the investment gap between ambition and action.
-This session will cover Insights and strategies on industry approaches to investing in meeting their emissions reductions and net zero targets.
+Corporations are primary emitters of greenhouse gases yet are also key agents in responding to climate change.
+This session will cover insights and strategies on industry approaches to investing in meeting their emissions reductions and net zero targets.
 How are companies integrating climate considerations into their capital allocation processes?
 How are they sourcing, managing, and deploying capital in ways that support their transition strategies?
 Who pays for the costs of emissions reduction in supply chains?
 What are the national and sectoral policy frameworks needed and the new commercial collaborations and co-investment pathways for solutions to rapidly scale in deployment of climate solutions?

 Plenary 4 - Family offices - emerging as a powerful force in the fight against climate change

-The crucial and increasing role of family offices in how they leverage their financial resources and strategic expertise to not only achieve financial returns but also contribute to building a more sustainable future in funding climate action.
+Private wealth management firms that oversee the assets of affluent families have a crucial role to play in aligning investments with family values that prioritize environmental sustainability, and the increasing availability of attractive climate themed impact investment opportunities.
+How are some of the leading family offices leveraging their financial resources and strategic expertise to not only achieve financial returns but also contribute to building a more sustainable future in funding climate action?

 Afternoon Tea